microsoft/ELL/docs/tutorials/Comparing-Image-Classification-models-side-by-side-on-the-Raspberry-Pi/index.md

 ## Step 5: Build the Python wrappers on the Raspberry Pi

-Log into your Raspberry Pi, either remotely using SSH or directly if you have a keyboard and screen connected.
-Find the `sideBySide` directory you just copied over and build the two CMake projects.
+Log into your Raspberry Pi, find the `sideBySide` directory you just copied over, and build the two CMake projects.

 ```
 cd model1